Rattle and Hum

 Well it was fun while it lasted.

-Having anxiety/PTSD on lithium is like being kidnapped and kept awake during brain surgery: my fight/flight impulses just carried on causing havoc yet I can’t do a damned thing about it.
+Having anxiety/PTSD on lithium is like being kept awake during brain surgery: my fight/flight impulses just carry on causing havoc yet I can’t do a damned thing about it.
 The body knows though.
 It always knows.

 On the upside – new meds.
 On the downside, long-release lithium has to be weaned.
 I should be in the safe hands of Lamictal by the time my final trimester begins.
 I’m told it will lift the fog.
 I just pray it can carry me.